kernelcoredev/kernelcoredev/README.md

-hiya! 👋
+hiiiiii
-i’m KCdev — or whatever nickname you vibe with 😅
+i’m KCdev — or BB
-i code for fun (and maybe snacks 💸)
+i code for fun

 **age:** 13
 **status:** not banned